1. Home

 Kitchen

 Besides your home’s heating, ventilation, and air conditioning (HVAC) system, your kitchen is usually the room that uses the most electricity.
-It’s also the room that releases the most energy, such as heat from your stove, oven, or refrigerator.
+It’s also a room that releases a lot of wasted energy, such as heat from your stove or oven, or cool air from your refrigerator.
 By developing an energy-efficient kitchen, you’re less likely to heat the rest of the home, which has the added benefit of helping to lower your air conditioning costs.

 Here are a few more tips on how to make a more energy-efficient kitchen: